eficode-academy/jenkins-katas/labs/01-making-first-pipeline.md

-# making your first pipeline
+# Making your first pipeline

 In this exercise you will: